Date: Sun, 17 Feb 2002.

 base of support due in large measure to their communication skills.

-It is my personal contention that the Old World economies, the Dow Jones
+the Old World economies, the Dow Jones

 "blue chip" ones as represented by Enron and Nortel, combine both